Covid-19 Student Guidelines

 They are intended to be used in parallel with The Student Handbook which is an important and comprehensive source of information for our student community.
 The rules in the Student Handbook may sometimes depart from the Covid-19 Student Guidelines in various ways throughout the year, sometimes for short periods of time and sometimes at short notice.

-Anyone who is in any doubt about the rules and principles that govern College life during the 2020/21 academic year should contact their Tutor, Student Services, the Lead Clinical Nurse or the Porters.
+Anyone who is in any doubt about the rules and principles that govern College life during the 2020/21 academic year should contact their Tutor, Student Services, the College Nurse or the Porters.

 A College Covid ‘Silver’ Group and a ‘Gold’ Group manage the College’s response to Covid-19.